uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

 report is the DataReport, which should typically be used when summarizing some qualities of a Dataset.
 This Dataset can be found in the report attribute dataset.

-Use the EncodingReport when it is necessary to access the encoded_data attribute of a Dataset.
+Use the EncodingReport when it is necessary to access the encoded_data attribute of a `Dataset`.
+The encoded_data attribute is an instance of a
+:py:obj:`source.data_model.encoded_data.EncodedData.EncodedData` class.
 This report should be used when the data representation first needs to be changed before running the report, either through an existing or a custom encoding (see:
 :ref:`How to add a new encoding`).
-For example, the :ref:`Matches` report represents a RepertoireDataset based on matches to a given reference dataset, and must first be encoded using a MatchedSequencesEncoder, MatchedReceptorsEncoder or MatchedRegexEncoder.
+For example, the :ref:`Matches` report represents a RepertoireDataset based on matches to a given reference dataset, and must first be encoded using a :ref:`MatchedSequences`, :ref:`MatchedReceptors` or :ref:`MatchedRegex`.

 When the results of an experiment with a machine learning method should be analyzed, an MLReport or TrainMLModelReport should be used.
 These reports are a bit more advanced and require more understanding of the TrainMLModelInstruction.
 The MLReport should be used when plotting statistics or